Value chain

-According to the OECD Secretary-General (Gurría 2012), the emergence of global value chains (GVCs) in the late 1990s provided a catalyst for accelerated change in the landscape of international investment and trade, with major, far-reaching consequences on governments as well as enterprises (Gurría 2012).
+A value chain is a sequence of activities that an organization performs to design, produce, market, deliver, and support goods or services for customers.
+The concept was introduced by Michael Porter in Competitive Advantage: Creating and Sustaining Superior Performance (1985) as a framework for analyzing how firms create value and achieve competitive advantage through coordinated business processes.

+Value chain analysis examines how each activity—ranging from inbound logistics and operations to marketing, sales, and after-sales service—contributes to overall cost structure and customer value.
+The framework also includes supporting functions such as infrastructure, human resource management, technological development, and procurement, which enable primary activities to operate effectively.

+Beyond individual firms, the value-chain concept has been extended to industry, national, and global levels, where interconnected production networks—often referred to as global value chains (GVCs)—shape international trade, investment patterns, and economic development.
+As a result, value-chain analysis is widely used in strategic management, supply-chain management, and development economics to understand competitiveness, efficiency, and value creation across organizations and regions.

 Role of the business unit

 According to Porter, the appropriate level for constructing a value chain is the business unit within a business, not a business division or the company as a whole.
 Porter is concerned that analysis at the higher company levels may hide certain sources of competitive advantage only visible at the business unit level.

 Products pass through a chain of activities in order, and at each activity the product gains some value.
 The chain of activities gives the products more added value than the sum of added values of all activities.